fractalide/fractalide-oz/README.md

 Fractalide?
 -------
 Fractalide means Fractal Integrating Development Environment.
 We take a leaf of Rob Pike's ACME text editor by making the implementation integrate well with your existing environment, by using your existing tools such as a pdf reader, or GNU's unix commands.
-Fractalide, to be implemented in Rust-lang will have fractallang and the libmozart library ported to it, once we're satisfied with fractallang on Mozart2 as a proof of concept.
+Fractalide, to be implemented in Rust-lang will have fractallang and the libmozart library included in it, once we're satisfied with fractallang on Mozart2 as a proof of concept.

 Usage
 -----